-- The Importance of the Face Value of Shares
+Importance of Shares

 Companies often issue shares to raise capital for operational and strategic reasons.
 Shares of public companies trade on regulated stock exchanges, where investors can place buy and sell orders.
 Shares are an integral part of the economy because they are a core component of most investment portfolios.
 Investors can own shares directly or indirectly through mutual funds.

-A significant portion of household net worth is linked to the market value of stocks and mutual funds.
-This creates a wealth effect.
+A significant portion of household net worth is linked to the market value of stocks and mutual funds, and this creates a wealth effect.
 During bull markets, people feel wealthier and businesses feel more confident.
 They spend and invest, which benefits the overall economy in terms of increased employment, sales and corporate profits.

 Shares are often a source of regular income because some companies distribute quarterly dividends from their after-tax net income.
-In tax-sheltered investment portfolios, such as 401k plans, the capital gains from stock trades and dividend distributions accumulate tax-free until they are withdrawn.
+In tax-sheltered investment portfolios, such as 401(k) plans, the capital gains from stock trades and dividend distributions accumulate tax-free until they are withdrawn.

 Shareholders have the right to participate and vote in annual general meetings.
 Small individual shareholders holding a few hundred shares may not be able to influence companies.
 However, when these small investors join with mutual funds and other institutional shareholders, they can influence corporate boards and senior management to change strategic direction.